tobyjohnson/gtx/DOCS.md

 out<-extract_outcome(snp_list=snps,analyses_out=df.out,rsid=TRUE)
 ```
 ### Outcome extraction using the internal database
-In this scenario, there is no need to specify a SNP list but the studies to be extracted from the database as in the previous examples, that is the dataframe __df.exp__ with 2 columns of _analysis_ and _entity_ (if applicable).
+In this scenario, there is no need to specify a SNP list but the studies to be extracted from the database for both the exposure and outcome as in the previous examples, that is the dataframe __df.exp__ for the exposure and __df.out__ for the outcome with 2 columns of _analysis_ and _entity_ (if applicable) where _entity_ could be an empty column.
 If rsIDs should be returned, then __rsid__=TRUE.
 Hence, the method would be:
 ```R
 out<-extract_outcome(analyses_exp=df.exp,analyses_out=df.out,rsid=TRUE)
 ```